TrigXploit/Obsidian-TTRPG/Peter/Schemes of Innistrad/Arius Tempest Deuskin/Character.md

 - [[Abilities 2014#Celestial Revelation Radiant Consumption|Celestial Revelation]] *As a bonus action* transform.
 -  [[Abilities 2014#Rage|Rage]] *As a bonus action* become enraged and gain:
 ---
-- **Blessed sleep**  Youch a body with a soul, connected to seperate the connection between them
+- **Blessed sleep**  Touch a body with a soul connected, separate the connection between them.
 - **Healing Hands** *As an action* ,  touch and heal  for **3d4** hit points.
 ---
 - **Fanatical Focus { Raging }** you can reroll a failed saving throw.